 - Nexus Player Android O Dev Preview

 If your Nexus/Pixel is not bootloader unlocked you should do that first.
-We could not install the Android O beta if the device locked.
+We could not install the Android O beta on a locked device.
 This will wipe it out completely and erase all user data, settings, pictures, etc. Repeat, this will erase everything!
-If you don’t want to do this, wait and hopefully by the second Android O beta in May it will be added to the beta program with automatic over the air updates.
-Now, continue.
+If you don’t want to do this, follow the instructions above for the beta program.

 Open a Terminal in the adb folder and type the command below then hit enter.